PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 ### `match` Statement

-When you have lots of if statements checking a particular value it is common to use a pattern matching instead.
-We can use `match` to refactor the code to make it easier to read and more extensible if we wish to add more language support later.
+When you have many `if` statements checking particular values, pattern matching is common.
+We can use `match` to make code more readable and extensible for adding language support:

 ```rust,ignore
 pub fn greet(name: &str, language: &str) -> String {